BSc (Hons), PgDip, O.A. Dip

 My Clinical Approach

-Working in the private sector has allowed me to undertake extensive further training, which enables me to draw upon additional therapeutic modalities when appropriate.
+Working within the private sector has afforded me the opportunity to undertake extensive further training, allowing me to draw upon additional therapeutic modalities when clinically appropriate.
 These include:

 Compassion-Focused Therapy (CFT)